ogc1231/puzzle-pyramid/README.md

 ![screenshot](https://github.com/ogc1231/puzzle-pyramid/blob/main/documentation/testing/passage_enter.PNG)

 ### Future Features

-Do you have additional ideas that you'd like to include on your project in the future?
-Fantastic!
-List them here!
-It's always great to have plans for future improvements!
-Consider adding any helpful links or notes to help remind you in the future, if you revisit the project in a couple years.

-- Cool new feature #1
+- Move Levels
+    - Add more levels to make a longer game

+- More Items in Shop
     - Any additional notes about this feature.

-- Cool new feature #2
-    - Any additional notes about this feature.
+- More Bosses
+    - Add Anubis endgame boss and mini bosses

-- Cool new feature #3
+- Checkpoints/Save Game feature
-    - Any additional notes about this feature.
+    - So player can return later without losing progress

+- More Games and Puzzles
+    - Add mutiple choice qiuz game, riddles, Noughts & crosses game.

 ## Tools & Technologies Used
 Below are the technologies used to built this app.
 The main techcnology used was Python.

-- [HTML](https://en.wikipedia.org/wiki/HTML) used for the main site content.
+- [HTML](https://en.wikipedia.org/wiki/HTML) used for the favicon.
-- [JavaScript](https://www.javascript.com) used for user interaction on the site.
+- [JavaScript](https://www.javascript.com) The script used to run the ock terminal.
-- [Python](https://www.python.org) used as the back-end programming language.
+- [Python](https://www.python.org) used as the main programming language.
 - [Git](https://git-scm.com) used for version control. (`git add`, `git commit`, `git push`)
 - [GitHub](https://github.com) used for secure online code storage.
-- [GitHub Pages](https://pages.github.com) used for hosting the deployed front-end site.
 - [Gitpod](https://gitpod.io) used as a cloud-based IDE for development.
 - [Markdown Builder by Tim Nelson](https://traveltimn.github.io/markdown-builder) used to help generate the Markdown files.
 - [Heroku](https://www.heroku.com) used for hosting the deployed back-end site.